 Sinus Bradycardia

-Sinus Bradycardia is a Sinus Rhythm with a rate less than 60bpm and is otherwise identical to NSR.
-This slow rate results in a long R-R Interval on the EKG tracing and fewer complexes per length.
+Sinus Bradycardia is a Sinus Rhythm with a rate less than 60bpm and is otherwise identical to Normal Sinus Rhythm (NSR).
+This slow rate results in long RR Intervals on the EKG tracing and fewer complexes per minute.

-EKG monitor simulation of sinus bradycardia at a rate of 42bpm.
+EKG / ECG monitor simulation of Sinus Bradycardia at a heart rate of 42bpm.

-Being in the category of Sinus Rhythms, we know to expect the P-QRS-T pattern defined in Normal Sinus Rhythm, as all Sinus Rhythms originate from the SA Node and follow the natural electrical path.
+Being in the category of Sinus Rhythms, Sinus Bradycardia has the same P-QRS-T pattern seen in Normal Sinus Rhythm.
 The brady in Sinus Bradycardia means slow.
-A Sinus Rhythm is slow when its HR is less than 60 (the lowest rate of NSR.)
+A Sinus Rhythm is slow when its heart rate is less than 60 beats per minute (bpm): the slowest rate of NSR.

 An EKG rhythm starting at the SA Node with a rate below 60 which follows the expected electrical path through the heart.